NingyueLiang/NingyueLiang.github.io/_pages/internships.md

 Skills: Python, C++, REST API, Django, Flask, React.JS, OOP, PostgreSQL, AWS

-Collaborated with a team of 5 to build up optical sensing software for NASA projects with backend infrastructure and data storage systems using Django, PostgreSQL, and deployed to the AWS cloud with Docker intended for 1k+ users
+Collaborated with a cross-functional team of 5 to develop optical sensing software for NASA exploration detector projects, deploying scalable solutions on AWS using Docker to support over 1,000 users

-Designed PostgreSQL schemas to effectively manage sensing data and developed an ETL pipeline with a 2 TB AWS RDS database to synchronize local database records for replication purposes
+Developed backend services with the Django MVT framework and REST APIs for record management, handling CRUD operations, data processing, and ML model predictions; implemented real-time camera image collection using OpenCV

-Created the front-end interface with React.JS and Tailwind CSS, and enabled interactive data visualizations using Dash
+Designed generic PostgreSQL schemas and a 2TB AWS RDS-based storage system for data management and replications

-Designed and developed full-flown backend services using the Django MVT framework and REST APIs for record management (CRUD functions, data processing, etc.) and enabled camera image collection with OpenCV
+Crafted a responsive front-end interface using React.JS and Tailwind CSS, utilizing Dash for 8 interactive data visualizations

-Ensured stable inter-process communication by building Flask asynchronous APIs for delay generators and optimized timing control accuracy by 35% at the millisecond level
+Enhanced IPC with async APIs and JSON-RPC for delay generators, improving timing control by 35% at millisecond levels

 ###  Sobriety Hub, LLC, Software Engineer Intern